ExploreEthic/Data-Analyst-Somtoo/README.md

 The study of Vancouver's cultural places taught me a lot about where they are located, who owns them, and how people use them.
 Using an AWS-based ETL pipeline made sure that the data was processed and cleaned quickly, and Draw.io gave me useful information through graphics.
 This project shows how important data-driven methods are in cultural and urban growth and provides a way to make future analyses more flexible.

-Class Activity 1 (University Canada West)
+Class Activity 1 (UNIVERSITY CANADA WEST)

 ![UCW DESCRIPTIVE](https://github.com/user-attachments/assets/691ba7ac-fae9-4d29-a7f0-7521a39b9a1c)